mzdyb/netdevops/README.md

 There is a tendency in the industry to call workflows with SoT moved to GitHub as 'GitOps' but one of the core principles of GitOps is that infrastructure/configuration should be continuously reconciled.
 This is not the case with workflows I am presenting here so I am not calling this approach GitOps.
 Continuous reconciliation might be implemented with Event-Driven Ansible and AAP Scheduler but this is the topic for another project.

 ## Feedback
 Feedback is always welcome!
-If you have any feedback, please reach me out
+If you have any comments, please reach me out

 ## Author